Rebuilding Mum & Dad: Our basic strength training routine

 Rebuilding Mum and Dad

 Before I run you through our routine, I have to flag: I am NOT a fitness or strength training expert.
-As a journalist with an interest in healthy aging, I pick the brains of experts and scouring research to bring you the best information I can on how to age well.
+As a journalist with an interest in healthy aging, I pick the brains of experts and scour research to bring you the best information I can on how to age well.

 So, consider this article purely for your information, sharing what’s working for us.